ongkristopher/Gadget-Management-System/README.md

 #### Variables
 `NEXT_PUBLIC_API_URL` - the url of the backend. use in frontend to communicate to the backend.

-`POLLING_INTERVAL_IN_MS` - The polling period in the table before fetching a fresh list of Gadgets.
+`NEXT_PUBLIC_POLLING_INTERVAL_IN_MS` - The polling period in the table before fetching a fresh list of Gadgets.
 (ATTOW.
 I am unsure how to implement correctly the websocket/channel in Django, I done it on express a long time ago. 😅)

 ### Backend
 #### Location